 And aside from it being invaluable in terms of your effectiveness as a coach, it really impacts your financial success, too.

 Because what you’ll find is that unskilled coaches are constantly trying to find new paying clients because their success rate is dismal.
 Simply put, they don’t know how to read the signs that they’ve lost their client, pushed them too hard or simply have misunderstood their needs.

-That’s why a really effective, skilled coach is worth their weight in gold.
+That’s why a really effective, the skilled coach is worth their weight in gold.
 They can name their own price and have a waiting list of clients because what they do works.

 The difference between being a good coach and an extraordinary coach can be as simple as understanding and utilizing the Law of Successive Approximations.

 There are of course other factors, but mastering this is HUGE!

 Effective Use Of The Law Of Successive Approximations

 Speed is not the friend of great hypnotists and coaches.